Crystal cathedral

 The Shroud of Turin Museum is now open at the Richard H. Pickup Cultural Center on the Christ Cathedral Campus.
 Tickets are on sale now!

 Fr.
-Ian's Homilies: To Truly Eat
+Ian's Homilies: Slow of Heart

 “And beginning with Moses and all the prophets, [Jesus] interpreted to them in all the Scriptures the things concerning Himself” (Luke 24.27)—and in doing so, Jesus shows us that the scriptures are about Himself.
 Convicted by this truth, Fr.
 Ian preaches every weekend the mystery of Christ as revealed in the Sunday readings.
 It is Jesus who we seek—and in these homilies, Fr.
 Ian hopes to provide a glimpse of Him.
 Father Ian is a Roman Catholic Priest serving at Christ Cathedral in the Diocese of Orange in California.

-This episode is titled, “To Truly Eat.”
+This episode is titled, “Slow of Heart.”

 On this episode of Catholic Sports View: